COLA Accreditation # 003722

 Question: How do I have my child tested for drugs?

 Answer: The laboratory will provide urine drug testing for those employers wanting to drug test their employees.
-Urine drug testing for any other purpose requires a written order from a physician.
+No private urine drug is done at MCPHC.

 Question: Medicaid requires me to have proof of pregnancy, how do I get that?